You must use the DfE's template to publish your strategy statement on your website

 - How the pupil premium allocation will be spent to address those challenges and the evidence/reasons for your approach

-And for the previous academic year (part B of the template), you must also include:
+And for the previous academic year (part B of the template), you must:

-- The names of any non-DfE programmes you purchased in the previous academic year
+- Include the names of any non-DfE programmes you purchased in the previous academic year

-Academies: double check if your funding agreement requires you to publish anything different.
+Academies: check if your funding agreement requires you to publish anything different.

 You must demonstrate the evidence basis for your spending